 Managers – Key Roles

-The managers play a multi-dimensional role in the organisation.
+The managers play a multi-dimensional role in the organization.
 They serve as a basic link between the senior leadership and the subordinates- Carrying the orders of the seniors while directing the subordinates.
-It is akin to connecting the organisational strategy with the grassroot level work.
-The managers have considerable authority, at the same time, they’re also held accountable for the success and the failure of the core organisational operations.
+It is akin to connecting the organizational strategy with the grassroot level work.
+The managers have considerable authority, at the same time, they’re also held accountable for the success and the failure of the core organizational operations.

 Emerging Need for First-Time Manager Training

-An effective and efficient management is a vital organisational asset.
+An effective and efficient management is a vital organizational asset.
 To ensure the new managers are equipped well with respect to their role, it’s important to prepare them well in advance.
 Such preparation can be executed through suitable first-time manager training.
 It provides the necessary expertise and enhances the skill-set of a new manager.
-Even though the manager is experienced with respect to their contribution as an individual in the organisation, working in the middle of the organisational pyramid comes with a whole lot of responsibilities that are novel to them.
+Even though the manager is experienced with respect to their contribution as an individual in the organization, working in the middle of the organizational pyramid comes with a whole lot of responsibilities that are novel to them.

 With rising competition and narrow margins of error, every organisation wants excellent managers who can handle these complex situations.
 In addition, they also seek in them, the potential to become the leaders of tomorrow.